 Fear of Music: Why People Get Rothko But Don't Get Stockhausen (Zero Books)

-David Stubbs
+by David Stubbs

 Modern art is a mass phenomenon.
 Conceptual artists like Damien Hirst enjoy celebrity status.
 Works by 20th century abstract artists like Mark Rothko are selling for record breaking sums, while the millions commanded by works by Andy Warhol and Francis Bacon make headline news.